kibayakhalifa/kibayakhalifa/README.md

 Here are a few notable projects I've worked on:

-- Hair salon website(https://blessedraynahairsalon.netlify.app): Showcasing a modern, responsive website for a hair and beauty salon.
+- [Hair salon website](https://blessedraynahairsalon.netlify.app): Showcasing a modern, responsive website for a hair and beauty salon.
 - [My Portfolio](alexmwangikibaya.netlify.app): A showcase of my personal work and projects.

 ## About Me